 More specifically, throughout the year, the FDIC also coordinated activities to support efforts to increase consumer account access to affordable and sustainable bank accounts in LMI communities and to encourage more banks to offer these accounts.
 The FDIC conducted 26 events in collaboration with members of AEIs, Bank On coalitions, bank trade associations, and other community-based organizations across the country.
 For example, the FDIC hosted a webinar to increase awareness of the 2021 FDIC National Survey of Unbanked and Underbanked Households, the #GetBanked initiative, and free income tax resources available to LMI individuals and small businesses in the Kansas City area through community development partnerships.
-As a direct result of this event, two banks provided funding to the Missouri University Extension for tax time initiatives, and one bank opened a VITA site at their branch and at a local community-based organization.
+As a direct result of this event, two banks partnered with a local Bank On coalition to provide volunteers at VITA sites, two banks provided funding to the Missouri University Extension for tax time initiatives, and one bank opened a VITA site at their branch and at a local community-based organization.